appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/http-proxy.md

 ## Trust custom CA for HTTPS proxy

-Using a `HTTPS_PROXY` will usually also need you to add a custom CA, as a trusted CA to Appsmith.
+Using an `HTTPS_PROXY` will usually also need you to add a custom CA, as a trusted CA to Appsmith.
 This is described in detail [here](/getting-started/setup/instance-configuration/custom-domain/custom-ca-root-certificate).